 This intersection is presently signalized.
-However, once the US Route 1 Crossing is completed and the existing traffic signal is removed from Penns Neck, this intersection will be the only one that contains a signal between I-295 and South Brunswick.
+However, once the US Route 1 Crossing as outlined in Section 5.3.2 is completed and the existing traffic signal is removed from Penns Neck, this intersection will be the only one that contains a signal between I-295 and South Brunswick.
 Therefore, it is a priority that this signal also be removed.

-In the past, it has been suggested that a grade-separated interchange could be constructed at this location; however, no funding source has been established, and several Carnegie Center buildings block the interchange footprint.
+In the past, it has been suggested that a grade separated interchange could be constructed at this location; however, no funding source has been established, and several Carnegie Center buildings block the required interchange footprint.
 Therefore, it is preferable to simply remove the signal, make the movements into and out of Carnegie Center Boulevard right-in/right-out only, and absorb the diverted traffic at the Alexander Road and Meadow Road interchanges.
-Detailed studies will be necessary to establish the effects of such a closure, investigate alternatives, and define any needed mitigation measures.
+Detailed studies will be necessary to establish the effects of such a closure, investigate alternatives, and define any needed mitigation measures at both Alexander Road and Meadow Road.